What do entrepreneurs bring to their Churches and surrounding communities?

 - Increase of generosity

-These words from Luke right away strike a chord in my heart and hopefully church leaders’ hearts.
-The Church is seeking all of these benefits already, yet entrepreneurs are still overlooked.
+These words from Luke, right away, strike a chord in my heart and hopefully church leaders’ hearts.
+All of these benefits are being sought by the Church already, yet entrepreneurs are still overlooked.
 Recognizing that entrepreneurs can bring job creation, wealth creation, etc, to your community is where you should start to change your mind on these founders.